Hepatitis B - What you need to know

 The following activities can transmit hepatitis B, in people who have not been vaccinated:

-hepatitis B (also known as vertical transmission) - Having unprotected sex (oral, vaginal or anal)
+- Unprotected sex (oral, vaginal or anal)

-- Sharing injecting drug equipment (including
+- Sharing injecting drug equipment (including needles, syringes, water, filters, or spoons)

-- Having an overseas dental or medical procedure
+- Overseas dental or medical procedures

 What are the symptoms?